 To make it simple (where my visual learners at?), I made you this little infographic with the 15 foods we are going to talk about today!

+And, I even made you a video with the quick facts on each of these foods.
 Or, scroll down for more info on why each of these foods is important.

 I’d also like to just mention that even though these foods are powerful anti-inflammatories, you may still experience a reaction or have a sensitivity to one of them.
 Always listen to your body and do what makes you feel better.